 double precision A(ndim),B(ndim),C(ndim),D(ndim),t ! initialize here t = timestamp() C(:) = A(:) print *,"COPY: ",ndim*16.d0/(timestamp()-t)/1.d6," Mbyte/s" t = timestamp() B(:) = s * C(:) print *,"SCALE: ",ndim*16.d0/(timestamp()-t)/1.d6," Mbyte/s" t = timestamp() C(:) = A(:) + B(:) print *,"ADD: ",ndim*24.d0/(timestamp()-t)/1.d6," Mbyte/s" t = timestamp() A(:) = B(:) + s * C(:) print *,"TRIAD: ",ndim*24.d0/(timestamp()-t)/1.d6," Mbyte/s"

 The real code runs each loop a number of times, reports min/max/average times, and computes the bandwidth based on the fastest run per loop.
 Also it tries to figure out the clock granularity and other low-level stuff.
 Of course, all loops are parallelized with OpenMP using standard “parallel do” without any specified OpenMP schedule.1 And finally, proper parallel first touch initialization is employed for best performance on ccNUMA systems.
 Let’s not make a fuss about why exactly these four loops were chosen when STREAM was developed.
-The rules laid down by Dr. Bandwidth say that each array must be at least four times the outer-level cache of the machine.
+The rules laid down by Dr. Bandwidth say that each array must have a size of at least four times the outer-level cache of the machine.

 Runtime variations and affinity

 All of this is usually not your concern.
 What you get is four numbers: one bandwidth measurement for each of the four loops.
 For the first test I compiled the C version with GCC 7.3.0 with options